 Spinning has evolved a lot over the last decade or so.
 Many spinning classes have a high-intensity approach, focusing on metabolic intervals with varying levels of resistance.
 With the introduction of virtual reality you can now cycle anywhere from the outbacks of Mongolia to the Great Ocean Road in Australia.
 No airfare, no expensive bike to buy and maintain, no rain, no wind and back in time for dinner.
 You can see why they are so popular.
 Visit our cycling store.

 Which Fitness Class Will Burn the Most Calories?

 It obviously depends on how hard you work.
 Generally, the one you can work the hardest at will burn the most calories.
 HIIT classes are probably the best if you can work hard in them.
-However, if you’re an accomplished cyclist then spin cycling might be better at burning calories for you.
+However, if you’re an accomplished cyclist then spin cycling might be better at burning calories for you, especially if it has HIIT throughout the class.
 Yoga is one of the most popular fitness classes but if you’re looking to burn calories its one of the worst.
 It’s estimated that you only burn 185 calories in a 60-minute class.
 Pilates isn’t much better at 221 calories.
 Walking burns more calories than both of these classes at approx 244 calories in an hour on average.
-All these are based on a 70kg person.
+All these are based on a 70kg person, a heavier person would probably burn more calories (the average weight for a European female adult is approx 68kg, for a male, it’s approx 82kg).
 Sports such as squash (886), rugby (738) and swimming (591) are all good calorie burners, according to Live Rugby Tickets.
 Again I’d argue that this wouldn’t always be the case.
-For example, if you’ve never played squash before and can’t hold a rally then you won’t burn too many calories just hitting the ball once then picking it back up again.
+For example, if you’ve never played squash before and can’t hold a rally then you won’t burn too many calories by just hitting the ball once then picking it back up again.